nerdschoolbergen/build-and-deploy/_exercises/exercise_2.md

 :pencil2: Open `config/webpack.config.prod.js`.

-This file was created by the folks making `create-react-app`, our scaffolding tool.
-The comments explaining the configurations are also written by them.
-In real projects we tend to write this file ourself by hand, because scaffolding tools often support features we won't need or understand, which makes this file seem more complex and scary than it needs to be.
-Learning Webpack is a topic worthy of it's own workshop so we won't go into details here.
-We will look at parts of it, though.
+This file was created by the folks making `create-react-app`, our scaffolding tool which generated this app for us.
+The comments explaining the configurations are also written by them, and can be very helpful to understand how it works.
+In real projects we tend to write this file ourself by hand, because scaffolding tools often support features we won't need or understand, which makes this file seem more bloated, complex and scary than it needs to be.
+Learning Webpack is a topic worthy of it's own workshop so we won't go into details here, but we'll look at parts of it.

 Webpack is just a "dumb" engine.
-It's main features or _build tasks_ are separated out into _plugins_ and _loaders_.
+It's main features or _build tasks_ are separated out into _**plugins**_ and _**loaders**_.
 Let's go through all of that are used here to de-mystify them a bit, starting with the plugins.

 ### 2.1.1 - Webpack Plugins used by our app